-Roman Szporluk is Professor of Ukrainian History Emeritus at Harvard and Professor Emeritus of History at the University of Michigan.
-He is a foreign member of the National Academy of Sciences in Kiev, Ukraine.
+Roman Szporluk is Mykhailo S. Hrushevs'kyi Professor of Ukrainian History, Emeritus at Harvard University and professor emeritus of history at the University of Michigan.
+He is a foreign member of the National Academy of Sciences in Kiev.
 His research focuses on modern Ukrainian, Russian, and Polish history, and on Marxism and nationalism in Eastern Europe.
 He is the author of The Political Thought of T.G.
 Masaryk; Communism and Nationalism: Karl Marx versus Friedrich List; Russia, Ukraine, and the Breakup of the Soviet Union; and U poshukakh maibutnioho chasu (“In search of future time,” in Ukrainian, 2010).
 His recent articles include “Lenin, ‘Great Russia,’ and Ukraine,” Harvard Ukrainian Studies; “Mapping Ukraine: From Identity Space to Decision Space,” Journal of Ukrainian Studies; and “The Making of Modern Ukraine: The Western Dimension,” in A Laboratory of Transnational History, edited by G. Kasianov and P. Ther (2009).
-On October 25, 2012, Szporluk delivered the August Zaleski Lecture, “Poland in Modern Ukrainian History (1795–1991),” at CES.
-It is available on www.youtube.com.

 Mykhailo S. Hrushevs'kyi Professor of Ukrainian History, Emeritus, Harvard University

 Faculty Associate, Minda de Gunzburg Center for European Studies, Harvard University